VaLeXaR/wp-multilang/README.md

 **WP Multilang** is a multilingual plugin for WordPress.

-Translations of text fields miltimedia files, menus, titles and text widgets.
+Translations of post types, taxonomies, meta fields, options, text fields in miltimedia files, menus, titles and text field in widgets.

 **WP Multilang** compatible out of the box with the plugin:
 * ACF, ACF Pro (ACF Pro supported in translating `object field`)